ca1o19c/api-rest-js/README.md

 - Layered System: The client accesses an endpoint, without needing to know the complexity, what steps are needed for the server to answer the request, or what other layers the server will be dealing with, for the request to be answered.

-- Code on demand (optional): It allows our application to take codes, such as javascript, for example, and execute them on the client.
+- Code on demand (OPTIONAL): It allows our application to take codes, such as javascript, for example, and execute them on the client.

 ## Example
 ### Restaurant has to: